 Q: What will happen if my child is ill on the day of the excursion?

 A: Notify the teacher who has been allocated as the P.A.R.T.Y. liaison - this name and number will appear on the cover letter you have received with the information and consent forms.

 Q: Who will supervise my child during the day?

 A: Supervision remains the responsibility of the school at all times - under the direction of Hospital staff.
-At least one adult (teacher, school nurse, school staff member or parent) per 10 students will be attending the excursion to provide supervision and support during the day.
+At least 3 school staff (teacher, school nurse, school staff member) will be attending the excursion to provide supervision and support during the day.
 When the class is split into smaller groups, one adult from the school will stay with each group at all times.

-At the RAH, the P.A.R.T.Y.
+The P.A.R.T.Y.
 Program Coordinator, clinical presenters and allied health professionals all play a role in ensuring your child’s needs are met.
-They will have all the appropriate checks and clearances to ensure your child’s safety and wellbeing.
+They will have all the appropriate checks and clearances to ensure your child’s safety and well-being.